Formation of Spatial Patterns by Spin-selective Excitations of Interacting Fermions: Stability of the charge density patterns in various scenarios

-As discussed in the main text, the observed CDW pattern decays through doublon delocalization.
-Here, we consider the doublon densities, their behavior in time, and the resultant charge densities after removing the doublon part in some detail.
-In \cref{fig:longtime_N} we show the long-time behavior of the particle density, the double occupancy and the particle density after removing the double occupancy for different values of the interaction $U/\hopping=0,\, 2,\, 4,\, 20,\,\text{and } 100$.
-The first observation is that at $U=0$ all affected spin down particles create double occupancies as the particle density on the particle rich dimers stays constant and the CDW is only visible due to the particle poor dimers in the doublon-purified particle density.
-At finite interaction this is no longer the case and the amplitude of the CDW is increased.
-On the other hand, the creation of double occupancies is suppressed with further increasing the value of the interaction $U/\hopping$; a superposition of particles each located on one of the sites of a dimer is preferred instead.
+In order to better understand the connection between the two limits we consider the mean field decoupling for $\hopping \ll U$ in more detail.
+Decoupling in the spins ($\hat S_j^z = \langle \hat S_j^z \rangle + \delta \hat S_j^z$) shows that the Zeeman interaction is shifted according to $\Delta \rightarrow \tilde \Delta = \frac{1}{2}\left(\Delta+4U\right)$ while a strong on-site potential $\propto U$ localizes the fermions and correlates the motion between the two species, see~\cref{app:meanfield}.
+Within this limit, a Peierls pulse redistributes the amplitude of the local moments $\left(\hat{S}^{z}_{i}\right)^{2}$ over the dimers.
+The mean-field Hamiltonian (see \cref{app:meanfield}) essentially resembles a Heisenberg $XX$ chain with a strong, staggered magnetic field $\tilde \Delta$.
+Thus, relaxation of the local moments after the quench is suppressed with $\tilde{\Delta}$.
+The corresponding observable can be written in terms of the local particle densities via $\left(\hat{S}^{z}_{j}\right)^{2} = \frac{1}{4}(\hat{n}_{\uparrow,j}-\hat{n}_{\downarrow,j})^2\propto \hat{n}_{j}-2\hat{n}_{\uparrow,j}\hat{n}_{\downarrow,j}$.
+Since the states obtained after the excitation are to a good approximation invariant under translation by one unit cell at all instances of time, the total number of particles in one unit cell can be considered to be conserved, so that we can identify the doublon density $\hat{n}_{\uparrow,j}\hat{n}_{\downarrow,j}$ and its dynamics as the dominating decay channel.
+Subtracting the doublon density from the local density, we expect to obtain the single-particle dynamics.
+Indeed, in \cref{fig:omegaU0_doublon_cleaned_2d} we see that on the time scales reached by our simulations, the doublon-purified density follows the single-particle dynamics for any value of the interaction strength.
+The question arises how interaction effects during the pulse may correlate the two fermion species, thereby reducing the amplitude of the \gls{CDP}.
+Note that a doublon consists of two particles of each spin direction and has energy $U$, irrespective of its position.
+Thus, in the large $U$-limit, doublons can essentially move throughout the magnetic microstructure at no energy cost.
+Therefore, we expect that in the long time limit this yields a homogeneous background particle density.
+On top of this background, we expect the reappearance of the behavior of the noninteracting system.
+Hence, the motion of doublons is one important mechanism for the decay of the \gls{CDP} in the presence of interactions.
+Consequently, creating fewer doublons is beneficial for the strength of the \gls{CDP}.
+In contrast, at half filling most of the absorbed energy is used to form doublons, so that the \gls{CDP} will vanish on their delocalization time scale.
+These considerations are further illustrated by~\cref{fig:longtime_N}, where we show the behavior of the particle density, the double occupancy and the particle density after removing the double occupancy for different values of the interaction $U/\hopping=0,\, 2,\, 4,\, 20,\,\text{and } 100$ for longer times up to $40 \nicefrac{1}{\hopping} \sim 50$fs for the parameters of \cref{tab:values}.
+The first observation is that at $U=0$ all affected spin\hyp down¸ particles create double occupancies as the particle density on the particle rich dimers stays constant and the \gls{CDP} is only visible due to the particle poor dimers in the doublon-purified particle density.
+At finite interaction this is no longer the case and the amplitude of the \gls{CDP} is increased.
+On the other hand, the creation of double occupancies is suppressed with further increasing the value of the interaction $U/\hopping$; a superposition of particles each located on one of the sites of a dimer is preferred due to the repulsive interaction.